Pangaj/Android-Java-Interview-Questions/Android & java questions.md

 ###15.
 Can you access non static variable in static context?
 * No you **can not** access static variable in non static context in Java.

+###16.
+What is intent?
+* It is  a kind of **message or information** that is **passed to the components**.
+* It is used to launch an activity, display a web page, send sms, send email etc. There are two types of intents in android:
+ 1. Implicit Intent
+ 2. Explicit Intent